webyrd/mediKanren/medikanren2/neo/neo-data-import/bucket-setting/README.md

 ## Getting Started

-1. **Have the data ready** Please ensure that the data is stored in the directories specified in the Racket and Python files.
+1. **Ensure the data is ready:** Please ensure that the data is stored in the directories specified in the Racket and Python files.

 2. **Make the script executable** (if it isn’t already):
    ```bash